hfxbse/SportBuzzer/README.md

   directories.
 The starting point of those directories needs to be `src/`, so the Arduino IDE picks it up.
 Still, the Arduino IDE won't show the directories and the containing files in the Editor.

-The basic concepts of the code are as followed:
+The basic concepts of the code are as follows:

 * Abstract the hardware as much as needed, so you are able to change it without needing to change stuff all over the code base.